akalinux/span-tools/README.md

 The Iterative process:
  1. Finding the first set
  2. Finding the next set
- 2. Repeating steps 2 until no more overlaps are found
+ 2. Repeating step 2 until no more overlaps are found

 __Finding the first set__